EDM-Research/Real-time-Neural-Rendering-of-LiDAR-Point-Clouds/README.md

 https://github.com/opencv/opencv

 #### Torch Tensor RT support

-- Download torch-tensorrt from https://github.com/pytorch/TensorRT/releases and look at the latest release and the dependencies.
+- Download libtorchtrt-* from https://github.com/pytorch/TensorRT/releases and look at the latest release and the version of the dependencies.
 - **Make sure to install the correct versions of the following dependencies**: libtorch, TensorRT, CUDA
 - Install CUDA toolkit: https://developer.nvidia.com/cuda-downloads
 - Install libtorch (https://pytorch.org/get-started/locally/) and torch tensor RT precompiled binaries to /usr/local folder.